Madhav008/Fanxange/Readme.md

                 [] Median over
                 [] Hatrik
     [] Decide the Player Share Factor
-    [] Design the Algorithm that takes input as Player and output player share
+    [] Design the Algorithm that takes input as Player and output player share price

 # Problems
     [] How to decide the current price on the basis of past performance